harisont/harisont.github.io/research.md

 # Research

 I'm currently trying to develop ICALL tools to help learners develop their written production skills.
+A terribly hypothetical text about what I envision has been published in this [Festschrift in honor of Lars Borin](https://gupea.ub.gu.se/handle/2077/74254) (pgg.
+103-107).

 ## Past projects